bbauska/UC-Davis-Inter-jQuery/readme.md

 here, &apos;const original&apos;, you know, &apos;Top&apos; and assign it,
 &apos;target.Section&apos;, Bounding.Rect Top&apos;.
 Now, I really don&apos;t need it to
 have all of the decimal points that we&apos;re showing up on the page, so I can round that down here.
-I can put, **Math.floor**, parentheses and put the other parentheses over here and then really what I want is 200 pixels down the page, so I&apos;m going to subtract 200 &apos;minus 200&apos;, just remember, that&apos;s my First Section, starts with 200 pixels down the
+I can put, <b>Math.floor</b>, parentheses and put the other parentheses over here and then really what I want is 200 pixels down the page, so I&apos;m going to subtract 200 &apos;minus 200&apos;, just remember, that&apos;s my First Section, starts with 200 pixels down the